ten7/lighthouse-bulk-analysis/README.md

         └── <hash>.report.json
 ```

-Both `reports/` and `.lighthouseci/` are gitignored — audit output stays local and is never committed.
+`reports/`, `.lighthouseci/`, `lighthouserc.json`, and your `urls.txt` are all gitignored.
+Your audit output and URL lists stay on your machine — nothing gets committed.

 ---